davidclin/github-api/README.md

 # GitHub Enterprise API Notes
-Personal notes on using the GitHub Enterprise API
+Personal notes on basic usage of the GitHub Enterprise API

 # Using Chrome browser
 All API endpoints -- except Management Console API endpoints -- are prefixed with the following URL: